Day 5: HUMILITY

 That we may become worthy of the promises of Jesus Christ.

-reflection written by Fr.
+reflection was written by Fr.
 Emiel Albalahin, O.Carm.
 Used by permission via the Curia Generalizia dei Carmelitani Please visit http://www.ocarm.org/en/

 The prayer offered by Dr. Matthew Bunson and Kris McGregor